Lee Jung-ha

 Lee Kwan-min (born February 23, 1998), better known by the stage name Lee Jung-ha, is a South Korean actor.
 He played minor parts in television series such as Rookie Historian Goo Hae-ryung (2019), Run On (2020), and Nevertheless (2021), and gained worldwide recognition through his lead role in Moving (2023).

 Early life and education

-Lee was born Lee Kwan-min and attended Dong Seoul University, department of visual design.
+Lee was born Lee Kwan-min and attended Dong Seoul University, Department of Visual Design.
 Lee enjoyed acting on stage during his school days.
-He was cast by JYP Entertainment, but left the company as he wasn't knowledgeable in dancing and singing; he soon regretted the decision.
+He was cast by JYP Entertainment, but left the company as he was not knowledgeable in dancing and singing; he soon regretted the decision.

 Career

 In 2017, Lee pursued an acting career and made his debut in the web series Heart Attack Warning (2017).
 Lee also auditioned for the survival reality show The Unit (2017–2018).
 He later played minor roles in the television dramas Rookie Historian Goo Hae-ryung (2019), Run On (2020), and Nevertheless (2021).

 In 2023, he starred in the Disney+ original series Moving, alongside an ensemble cast composed of Ryu Seung-ryong, Han Hyo-joo, Zo In-sung, Cha Tae-hyun, Ryoo Seung-bum, Kim Sung-kyun, Go Youn-jung, and Kim Do-hoon.
 The series received international attention and marked Lee's breakthrough in the industry.